-School Infrastructure NSW is committed to ensuring construction work has a minimal impact upon fauna and vegetation.
+School Infrastructure NSW is committed to ensuring construction work has a minimal impact upon flora and fauna.

-School Infrastructure NSW will comply with all Development Consent Conditions relating to the protection of fauna and vegetation, and will comply with all relevant mitigation measures listed in the Environmental Impact Statement (EIS).
+School Infrastructure NSW will comply with all Development Consent Conditions relating to the protection of flora and fauna, and will comply with all relevant mitigation measures listed in the Environmental Impact Statement (EIS).

 Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the completion of all construction works.
-The CEMP will detail measures to be taken for the protection and management of fauna and vegetation, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of DPIE.
+The CEMP will detail measures to be taken for the protection and management of flora and fauna, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning, Industry and Environment (DPIE).